PacktPublishing/DeepsSeek-in-Practice/Chapter04/document-understanding/amazon_api_gateway_integration_guide.md

 ### Business Context

-Our organization is migrating from a legacy monolithic API server to a modern serverless architecture using AWS API Gateway and Lambda functions.
+Our organization is migrating from a legacy monolithic API server to a modern serverless architecture using Amazon API Gateway and Lambda functions.
 This migration supports:

 - **Scale Requirements**: Handle 10,000+ requests per second during peak hours
 - **Global Distribution**: Support users across 15+ geographic regions